-Seek a high traffic area for your booth – When registering for your exhibit space, research all booth size offerings.
+Seek a high-traffic area for your booth – When registering for your exhibit space, research all booth size offerings.
 If you do not see options, ask the event organizers.
 The more expensive spaces will have a larger footprint and possibly a more strategic “high profile or high traffic” location.
-If cost is factor, ask about speaking, membership, or sponsorship opportunities as these often come with additional benefits such as a better location for your booth.
-When all else fails, ask if you can negotiate cost, space and/or location.
+If cost is a factor, ask about speaking, membership, or sponsorship opportunities as these often come with additional benefits such as a better location for your booth.
+When all else fails, ask if you can negotiate cost, space, and/or location.

 Take steps to stand out – Many events include a table and a small sign listing the booth owner’s company name.
-It is amazing how many companies use this small sign to promote themselves on event day.
-These lack luster booths blend into the background and do not get “investment worthy” attention.
+It is amazing how many companies use this small sign to promote themselves on the event day.
+These lackluster booths blend into the background and do not get “investment-worthy” attention.
 Add a large, colorful branded banner to your booth and stand out amongst the other exhibitors.
-Provide an engaging activity such as a game that forces attendees to stop and watch; eventually they will want to play as well!
+Provide an engaging activity such as a game that forces attendees to stop and watch; eventually, they will want to play as well!

-Be “social” and cordial – Highlight your attendance at the show on social media before, during and after the event.
-Research the hashtags that will garner you the most bang for your buck; most shows publicize suggested hashtags, make sure you know them.
+Be “social” and cordial – Highlight your attendance at the show on social media before, during, and after the event.
+Research the hashtags that will garner you the most bang for your buck; most shows publicize suggested hashtags and make sure you know them.
 Thank your visitors by sending a follow-up Thank You email immediately following the show.